-Sales & Use Tax: The third component of the CaEHI is sales and use tax collections associated with the state's 4 percent tax rate.
-Because sales and use tax collections received by the county for a given month represent transactions that took place 4 to 6 weeks prior, the data is lagged one month in the CaEHI model.
+Sales & Use Tax: The third component of the CaEHI is the sales and use tax collected from the state's 4 percent tax rate.
+Because sales and use tax collections the county receives for a given month represent transactions that took place 4 to 6 weeks prior, the data is lagged one month in the CaEHI model.
 This statistic is available monthly from the State of Wyoming's Department of Revenue.
 The data is adjusted for inflation using the Consumer Price Index for All Urban Consumers from the U.S. Bureau of Labor Statistics.
 The data is also seasonally adjusted.